Yu-Tsern/DigitalCertificateLab/lab2/README.md

  #unique_subject = no                    # Set to 'no' to allow creation of
  ```

-###### Intermediate CA
+#### Intermediate CA

 In contrast to the first lab, there are multiple CA nodes in the second one.
-One of the extra CA nodes is intermediate CA. An intermediate CA, on the one hand, generates certificate signing request(CSR) and send it to its superior CA just like seb server; on the other hand, it signs its subordiate CA's CSRs like root CA. Therefore, tasks to be done on **ca2** are the combination of those you did on **ws** and **ca** previously.
+One of the extra CA nodes is intermediate CA. An intermediate CA, on the one hand, generates certificate signing request(CSR) and send it to its superior CA just like web server; on the other hand, it signs its subordiate CA's CSRs like root CA. Therefore, tasks to be done on **ca2** are the combination of those you did on **ws** and **ca** previously.
 First, connect to **ca2** and do the followings.

 ```
 sudo su